Foreclosure homes for sale in Maricopa, AZ

 - Watch for Bidding War Tactics

-Sometimes a real estate agent will list the foreclosure lower than its value knowing multiple offers will come in and result in a bidding war.
+Sometimes a real estate agent will list foreclosure homes for sale in Maricopa, AZ lower than its value knowing multiple offers will come in and result in a bidding war.
 You could still get a good deal if you win a bidding war but make sure you ask your real estate agent about recently sold homes in the area that are comparable to the one you want so you can get an idea of what the value is.

 - Get prepared prior to the foreclosure hitting the market